A Japanophile who has survived 15 solo trips to Japan. His visits focus on discovering the country’s lesser-known attractions.

 6. Master Onomatopoeias

 Some textbooks and lessons describe Japanese onomatopoeias as fun or easy to learn.
-They might be, if there aren't so many of them.
-In many cases, you really have to be quite imaginative too to see the association.
+They could be, except that there are so many of them.
+(With new ones constantly being coined too) In many cases, a non-native student also has to be quite imaginative to see the phonetic association.
 For example, giri-giri.
-A popular usage is giri-giri safu.
-(Near save) How on earth does giri-giri sound near to, near?
+As an English speaker new to learning Japanese, would you be able to guess giri-giri means “barely?”

-If you check out this link, you will see too that there are different onomatopoeias.
-The most difficult ones are those composed of not two repeating sounds, but ending in ~ri.
-These adverbs are widely used to describe or emphasise actions and emotions, and because there are so many of them, with little way to guess at the full meaning, they do start to sound the same after a while.
-Sukkari, suppari, sukkiri ... ...
-To overcome this learning difficulty, your only choice might be:
+If you check out this link, you will see too that there are different types of onomatopoeias.
+The most difficult ones are the adverb-like ones composed of not two repeating sounds, but ending in ~ri.
+These adverbs are widely used to describe or emphasize actions and emotions, and because there are so many of them, with little way to guess at the full meaning, it’s very easy to mistake one for the other.

 8. Read Manga